 The make-up lab policy is the same for incomplete labs.
 If you need to leave the lab before the work is completed, then please notify your TA before you go.
 You will be required to turn in a separate lab report from your partner, and you will only receive credit for the sections of the report that were completed before you left.
-You may not use the work completed by your lab partner or partners after you left to finish the lab report.
+You may not use the work completed by your lab partner or partners after you leave the lab to complete the lab report.